-Custodial Credit Risk of Bank Deposits - Custodial credit risk is the risk that in the event of a bank failure, the Fund's deposits may not be returned to it.
+Custodial Credit Risk of Bank Deposits

+Custodial credit risk is the risk that, in the event of a bank failure, the Fund's deposits may not be returned to it.
 The Fund's investment policy strives to minimize custodial credit risk by prequalifying the financial institutions, broker/dealers, and intermediaries with which the Fund does business.
-At year end, the Fund had \$3,558,007 of bank deposits (certificates of deposit and checking and savings accounts) that were uninsured and uncollateralized.
-The Fund believes that due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
+At year end, the Fund had \$6,252,856 of bank deposits (certificates of deposit and checking and savings accounts) that were uninsured and uncollateralized.
+The Fund believes that, due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
 As a result, the Fund evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.

-Concentration of Credit Risk - The Fund is authorized by the State's Pension Investment Act to invest in common stocks, real estate, and various other investment vehicles, subject to certain limitations.
+Concentration of Credit Risk

+The Fund is authorized by the State's Pension Investment Act to invest in common stocks, real estate, and various other investment vehicles, subject to certain limitations.
 As of year end, the Fund had multiple investments, which consisted mostly of pooled investments that exceeded 5 percent of the total portfolio.
-The Fund had 7.01 percent invested in Edgewood Growth Fund, 5.26 percent invested in Vanguard FTSE Developed Markets Fund, and 9.90 percent invested in Loomis Sayles Investment Grade Bond Fund.
+The Fund had 9.29 percent invested in Loomis Sayles Investment Grade Bond Fund, 8.13 percent invested in Edgewood Growth Fund, and 5.07 percent invested in Vanguard FTSE Developed Markets Fund.

-Risks and Uncertainties - The City invests in various securities.
-Investment securities are exposed to various risks such as interest rate, market, and credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statement of plan net position.
+Risks and Uncertainties

+The City invests in various securities.
+Investment securities are exposed to various risks, such as interest rate, market, and credit risks.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statement of fiduciary net position.